ianwald4014/Optimization-of-Flight-Routes/README.md

 python3 sort_flights_by_distance.py
 ```

-Running the command in the terminal, you can view in view the output files (`sorted_flights_new.txt`) in the terminal:
+Running the command in the terminal, you can view in view the output files (`sorted_flights_new.txt`) with an editor  or the terminal with:

  ```
  cat sorted_flights_new.txt
  ```